apollographql/apollo-server/docs/source/testing/mocking.md

 ## API

 Under the hood, Apollo Server's mocking functionality is provided by the function [`addMocksToSchema`](https://www.graphql-tools.com/docs/mocking/) from the `@graphql-tools/mock` package.
-The `mocks` object is passed directly to the function, and `preserveResolvers` is the inverse of `mockEntireSchema`.
+The `mocks` object is passed directly to the `addMocksToSchema` function, and `preserveResolvers` is the inverse of `mockEntireSchema`.

 Apollo Server does not support all of the arguments to `addMocksToSchema`, such as `resolvers`.
-If you'd like to use features of `@graphql-tools/mock` that aren't supported by Apollo Server, you can use `@graphql-tools/mock` directly:
+To use features of `@graphql-tools/mock` that aren't supported by Apollo Server, you can install and use `@graphql-tools/mock` directly:

 ```js
 const { addMocksToSchema } = require('@graphql-tools/mock')